afquinteroj/denoFred/README.md

 # denoFred
 Deno module to connect to FRED API.

-If you find this project helpful, consider making a donation to support this and future projects here via GitHub Sponsers: https://github.com/sponsors/aquinjay.
+If you find this project helpful, consider staring this repo or making a donation to support this and future projects here via GitHub Sponsers: https://github.com/sponsors/aquinjay.

 # How to use